 Agriculture and Food Security

-USAID strives to expand food security and economic opportunity in rural areas by building sustainable market linkages, improving policy coordination and developing land policies.
-USAID’s work for the past several years in the dairy sector has increased the productivity and profitability of processors, and as a result improved the lives of rural Rwandans, especially people living with HIV/AIDS and orphans and vulnerable children.
+USAID strives to expand food security and economic opportunity in rural areas by building sustainable market linkages, improving policy coordination, and developing land policies.
+Our work for the past several years in the dairy sector has increased the productivity and profitability of processors, and as a result improved the lives of rural Rwandans, especially people living with HIV/AIDS, orphans, and vulnerable children.

 Democracy, Human Rights, and Governance